carsdotcom/skelebot/README.md

-  -e ENV, --env ENV     Specify the runtime environment configurations -s, --skip-build      Skip the build process and attempt to use previous docker build -n, --native          Run natively instead of through Docker
+  -e ENV, --env ENV     Specify the runtime environment configurations -s, --skip-build      Skip the build process and attempt to use previous docker build -n, --native          Run natively instead of through Docker -v, --version         Display the version number of Skelebot
 ```

 ## Install